sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-echo/index.md

 The simplest use of echo is to display plain text:

-echo "Welcome to Site Bay Hosting!"
+echo "Welcome to SiteBay Hosting!"

 Advanced Text Formatting